Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Start your day with a bite to eat at Cafe Bar La Cueva or Breakfast Club & Co.
 Then head to Cordoba’s #1 site: the magnificent Mezquita, the Mosque-Cathedral of Cordoba.

-Dating from the 10th century, it’s a UNESCO site and one of the world’s most well-preserved Islamic buildings.
+Dating from the 10th century, it’s a UNESCO World Heritage site and one of the world’s best-preserved Islamic buildings.
 The courtyard is free to visit.

-You walk in from a courtyard of orange trees through the Porta de las Palmas.
-You’re immediately in a forest of candy cane horseshoe arches.
-A highlight is the Mihrab, or high altar, in a mosque.
+Entering from a courtyard of orange trees through the Porta de las Palmas, you’re immediately surrounded by a forest of candy cane horseshoe arches.

 The Renaissance cathedral is built right in the center, sharing marble and space with the Islamic arches.
 The vaulted ceilings are stunning.